schneems/keytar/README.md

 Installation
 ------------
-    gem install keytar

-in your Gemfile add
+in your Ruby on Rails project Gemfile add

     gem 'keytar'

+then run

+    bundle install

 now, you're good to go.
 See below for examples and config documentation